Anika Cho

 Engineering

-Anika Cho, of Beaverton, Oregon, is a senior at the University of Alabama studying Electrical Engineering and Physics.
+Anika Cho is studying Electrical & Electronic Engineering at University College Cork.
+She is working with the MaRei Science Center in Ringaskiddy, researching the impact of offshore wind farm cables on sharks.
+She will next do her PhD at UT Austin which will allow her to continue her studies on underwater acoustics at Defense Department labs.
+A native of Beaverton, Oregon, she graduated from the University of Alabama with a degree in Electrical Engineering and Physics.
 She is interested in developing acoustic methods and technologies that will advance ocean exploration.
 Anika is the recipient of a 2022 NOAA Hollings Scholarship, through which she worked with NOAA Ocean Exploration on deep-sea research using acoustic data to conduct an ecological study of a submarine canyon.
 With a National Science Foundation REU, Anika spent two summers at the Dauphin Island Sea Lab, building low-cost instruments to measure the physical properties of seawater and the seafloor, and presented her findings at the 2023 ASLO International Aquatic Sciences Meeting in Palma de Mallorca, Spain.
-She also conducts research at the University of Alabama, developing a compact acoustic modem that can wirelessly send and receive data encoded in underwater acoustic signals.
-Anika is Vice President of the Amateur Radio Club and volunteered as an event captain to organize a regional Science Olympiad hosted by the University of Alabama.
-In her free time, Anika plays first violin in her community orchestra, is a PADI certified scuba diver, and is a MATE ROV underwater robotics team mentor.
-Anika will study Electrical & Electronic Engineering at University College Cork.
+She also conducted research at the University of Alabama, developing a compact acoustic modem that can wirelessly send and receive data encoded in underwater acoustic signals.
+Anika was the Vice President of the Amateur Radio Club and volunteered as an event captain to organize a regional Science Olympiad hosted by the University of Alabama.
+In her free time, Anika plays violin, is a PADI certified scuba diver, and was a MATE ROV underwater robotics team mentor.